Pet Lost & Found

 - There are many sites on the internet you can check.
 Just type in “Lost Pets” or “Missing Pets” on your favorite search engine.

-- Respond to any that might be close to your pet’s description.
+- Respond to anything that might be close to your pet’s description.
 A week of wandering the streets can make white pets look drab gray, and the ad’s description might not exactly fit.